Borough Park, Brooklyn: Police and crime

 The NYPD's 66th Precinct is located at 5822 16th Avenue.
 The 66th Precinct ranked 3rd safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 19 per 100,000 people, Borough Park's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 155 per 100,000 people is lower than that of the city as a whole.

 The 66th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 87.7% between 1990 and 2018.
 The precinct reported 0 murders, 20 rapes, 101 robberies, 141 felony assaults, 186 burglaries, 447 grand larcenies, and 79 grand larcenies auto in 2018.

 Borough Park also has various volunteer neighborhood patrols that are mostly made up of members of the Hasidic community.
 Hatzolah is a volunteer ambulance group composed of emergency medical technicians and paramedics.
-Brooklyn South Safety Patrol Shomrim is a citizens watch group that is sanctioned by the New York City Police Department (NYPD) community affairs division.
+City Wide Safety Patrol Shmira and Brooklyn South Safety Patrol Shomrim are both citizens watch patrol groups that are sanctioned by the New York City Police Department (NYPD) community affairs division.
 They respond to security-related calls in the area, and are called upon by the NYPD to assist in searches for missing persons.
-The Hasidic community has been able to form ties with the local authorities.

 Fire safety

 The New York City Fire Department (FDNY) operates two firehouses in the area.
-Engine Co.
-282/Ladder Co.
-148 is located at 4210 12th Avenue.
-Engine Co.
-247 is located at 1336 60th Street.
+Engine Company 282/Ladder Company 148 is located at 4210 12th Avenue.
+Engine Company 247 is located at 1336 60th Street.